cdbzb/super/Extensions/VSTPlugin/README.md

 #### Prerequisites:

-##### VST SDK:
+#### VST SDK:

 For VST2 support, get the Steinberg VST2 SDK and copy it into /vst.

-You should have a folder 'vst/VST_SDK/VST2_SDK/pluginterfaces/vst2.x' with the header files 'aeffect.h' and 'affectx.h'.
+You should have a folder `vst/VST_SDK/VST2_SDK/pluginterfaces/vst2.x` with the header files `aeffect.h` and `affectx.h`.

 The VST2 SDK has been officially discontinued by Steinberg.
-If you have a VST2 license but lost the files, you can get them with '.git-ci/get_vst2.sh'.
+If you have a VST2 license but lost the files, you can get them with `.git-ci/get_vst2.sh`.
-Otherwise you can try free alternatives like 'FST' (https://git.iem.at/zmoelnig/FST.git).
+Otherwise you can try free alternatives like *FST* (https://git.iem.at/zmoelnig/FST.git).

 For VST3 support, get the Steinberg VST3 SDK and copy it into /vst.
-You should have a folder 'vst/VST_SDK/VST3_SDK/pluginterfaces'; you don't need the rest of the SDK.
+You should have a folder `vst/VST_SDK/VST3_SDK/pluginterfaces`; you don't need the rest of the SDK.
-(If you have git installed, you can easily install it with ./.git-ci/get_vst3.sh)
+(If you have git installed, you can easily install it with `./.git-ci/get_vst3.sh`)

 The default setting is to build with both VST2 and VST3 support.
 If you only want to support a specific version, you can set the `VST2` and `VST3` CMake variables.